Discover All Parts of the Program

 Exhibitors feature new and updated products, services, tools, and technologies in Innovation Showcases, and demonstrate how they can be used in laboratory and other settings.
 Learn about how the latest product offerings can enhance your career in these 30 or 60-minute presentations.
 Innovation Showcases are held on Thursday and Friday of the meeting, in the mornings and over lunch breaks.
 Learn more.

 Poster sessions are a staple of the ISSCR Annual Meeting and are the place for engaging, one-on-one discussions with researchers.
 Three, two-hour long sessions will be held in the exhibit hall on Wednesday, Thursday, and Friday evenings and begin with a reception of light bites.
 More than 1,400 posters are displayed in topic-focused areas mapped out around the poster floor.
 Each poster is displayed for a day and the presenter must be at the poster for one hour of the poster session to discuss their work.
 Odd-numbered posters are presented in the first hour and even-numbered posters in the second hour.

-The hub of the meeting is the Exhibit Hall, which will feature more than 100 companies showcasing the latest research tools and technologies.
-It will also be the site of the poster presentations and receptions and a place to connect with colleagues and collaborators.
+The hub of the meeting is the Exhibit Hall, where you can engage directly with more than 100 companies showcasing the latest research tools, technologies, publications, and more.
+The Exhibit Hall also hosts the nightly Poster Sessions and

-The exhibit area is divided into pavilions this year to make it easier than ever to locate companies of interest to you, within:
+The exhibit area is divided into pavilions to make it easier to locate companies of interest to you: